Praveen76/Deep-Learning-Interview-Preparation/Deep-Learning-topics.md

 In summary, Batch Normalization helps prevent overfitting by introducing regularization through the normalization process, reducing sensitivity to weight initialization, enabling the use of larger learning rates, and stabilizing the training of deeper networks.
 These effects collectively contribute to a more robust and generalizable model.

 # Q4.
-Difference Batch Normalization, and Layer Normalization?
+What's the difference between Batch Normalization, and Layer Normalization?
 Ans: Batch Normalization (BN) and Layer Normalization (LN) are both normalization techniques used in neural networks to improve training stability and speed.
 While they share the goal of normalizing intermediate activations, they differ in how normalization is applied.
 Here are the key differences between Batch Normalization and Layer Normalization:

 1. **Normalization Scope:**